JustusHibshman/line-games/README.md

 # Line Games

 This project is currently under development.
-It's a server and browser client for playing line-forming games like Tic-Tac-Toe, Pente, etc.
+It's a server and browser client for playing line-forming games like Tic-Tac-Toe, Pente, Link Four, etc.

 The goal is to eventually have all of the following features.